Most Harley Bentons are excellent guitars, especially their higher range models, which by the way still have mid-range prices.

 But, I’ve seen their efforts in getting out of there by making models based on YouTuber’s specifications, for example, the Agufish LTD Signature.
 Also, by building guitars designed from the ground up, just like the beautiful Aeolus model.

-So, we have to wait for a little while to see the payoff of these efforts.
+So, we have to wait a little while to see the payoff of these efforts.

 Conclusion: Are Harley Benton Guitars Good?